fthaltun/right-click-gesture/README.md

-# right-click-gesture
+# Right-click gesture for GNOME Shell
-Right-click gesture for GNOME Shell
+Tap with two fingers followed by tap with one finger causes right-click.